ibm-cloud-docs/openwhisk/openwhisk_about.md

 1. The system can crash, losing your invocation.
 2. The system can be under such a heavy load, that the invocation needs to wait for other invocations to finish first.

 The answer to both is **Kafka**, “a high-throughput, distributed, publish-subscribe messaging system”.
-Controller and Invoker solely communicate through messages buffered and persisted by Kafka.
-That lifts the burden of buffering in memory, risking an *OutOfMemoryException*, off of both the Controller and the Invoker while also making sure that messages are not lost in case the system crashes.
+Controller and Invoker solely communicate through messages that are buffered and persisted by Kafka.
+Kafka lifts the burden of buffering in memory, risking an *OutOfMemoryException*, off of both the Controller and the Invoker, while also making sure that messages are not lost in case the system crashes.

 To get the action invoked then, the Controller publishes a message to Kafka, which contains the action to invoke and the parameters to pass to that action (in this case none).
-This message is addressed to the Invoker which the Controller chose above from the list it got from Consul.
+This message is addressed to the Invoker, which the Controller chose from the list it got from Consul.

-Once Kafka has confirmed that it got the message, the HTTP request to the user is responded to with an **ActivationId**.
-The user will use that later on, to get access to the results of this specific invocation.
-Note that this is an asynchronous invocation model, where the HTTP request terminates once the system has accepted the request to invoke an action.
-A synchronous model (called blocking invocation) is available, but not covered by this article.
+Once Kafka confirms that it got the message, the HTTP request to the user is responded to with an **ActivationId**.
+The user can use that later on, to get access to the results of this specific invocation.
+This is an asynchronous invocation model, where the HTTP request terminates once the system accepts the request to invoke an action.
+A synchronous model (called blocking invocation) is available, but not covered here.

-### Actually invoking the code already: Invoker
+### Invoking the code: Invoker

 The **Invoker** is the heart of OpenWhisk.
 The Invoker’s duty is to invoke an action.
 It is also implemented in Scala.
 But there’s much more to it.
 To execute actions in an isolated and safe way it uses **Docker**.

-Docker is used to setup a new self-encapsulated environment (called *container*) for each action that we invoke in a fast, isolated and controlled way.
-In a nutshell, for each action invocation a Docker container is spawned, the action code gets injected, it gets executed using the parameters passed to it, the result is obtained, the container gets destroyed.
-This is also the place where a lot of performance optimization is done to reduce overhead and make low response times possible.
+Docker is used to setup a new self-encapsulated environment (called *container*) for each action that we invoke in a fast, isolated, and controlled way.
+For each action invocation, a Docker container is spawned, and the action code gets injected.
+The code is then executed by using the parameters that are passed to it, the result is obtained, and the container gets destroyed.
+Performance optimizations can be done at this stage to reduce overhead, and make low response times possible.

-In our specific case, as we’re having a *Node.js* based action at hand, the Invoker will start a Node.js container, inject the code from *myAction*, run it with no parameters, extract the result, save the logs and destroy the Node.js container again.
+In this case, having a *Node.js* based action at hand, the Invoker starts a Node.js container.
+Then, injects the code from *myAction*, runs it with no parameters, extracts the result, saves the logs, and destroys the Node.js container again.

 ### Storing the results: CouchDB again

-As the result is obtained by the Invoker, it is stored into the **whisks** database as an activation under the ActivationId mentioned further above.
+As the result is obtained by the Invoker, it is stored into the **whisks** database as an activation under the ActivationId.
 The **whisks** database lives in **CouchDB**.

-In our specific case, the Invoker gets the resulting JSON object back from the action, grabs the log written by Docker, puts them all into the activation record and stores it into the database.
-It will look roughly like this:
+In this specific case, the Invoker gets the resulting JSON object back from the action, grabs the log written by Docker, puts them all into the activation record, and stores it into the database.
+Refer to the following example:

 ```json
 {